linusmossberg/monte-carlo-ray-tracer/README.md

 ```

 The `num_render_threads` field specifies the number of rendering threads to use.
 This is limited between 1 and the number of concurrent threads available on the system.
 All concurrent threads are used if the specified value is outside of this range.

-The `naive` field specifies whether naive path tracing should be used rather than using explicit direct light sampling.

 The `ior` field specifies the scene IOR (index of refraction).
 This can be used to simulate different types of environment mediums to see the effects this has on the angle of refraction and the Fresnel factor.